 Apparently we are going to lose our Second Amendment rights without a fight, not even a whimper.
-The EPA now shutting down the last ore to lead producer has been shut down by the EPA.
+The EPA now shutting down the last ore to lead producer.
+Gone.
+Finished.
 Now we are dependent on China.
 It is clear why the government has been buying up so much ammo.

 The Examiner and James Rawles of SurvivalBlog.com detailed new importation restrictions set forth in a Presidential Executive Action following the Sandy Hook elementary school shooting, which bans the importation of military surplus items that include magazines, firearms accessories and, of course, foreign ammunition.

 HERCULANEUM • About 145 employees of the Doe Run lead smelter have learned they will lose their jobs at the end of December because of the plant’s closure, the Doe Run Co. said Wednesday.
 An additional 73 contractor jobs also will be eliminated.

 The job cuts were expected.
 The plant, which has operated for more than a century and is the lone remaining lead smelter in the United States, announced in 2010 that it will cease operations at the end of this year.

 The U.S. Environmental Protection Agency said the company “made a business decision” to shut down the smelter instead of installing pollution control technologies needed to reduce sulfur dioxide and lead emissions as required by the Clean Air Act.

 $100 million project as too financially risky.
 More at St.Louis Dispatch